 Recommendations:

 When a domain name is being used by one organization and another organization wants it or feels they have a legitimate right to it, the Committee recommends the following escalation path: local network administrators, CTSC representatives, Deans, and Associate Provost for Information Systems & Technology.
-At each step of the resolution, a variety of factors should be considered, such as: how long the domain name has been in use by the existing organization; whether the URL been distributed widely and through various printed media; whether there are any alternative domain names available; whether the domain name more appropriately lies in one unit or another.
-The Committee hopes that an amicable decision can be made early on in the process but believes that the final decision should rest with the Associate Provost.
+A variety of factors should be considered, including but not limited to: how long the domain name has been in use by the existing organization; how disruptive the change is likely to be; whether there are viable alternatives; whether the domain name more appropriately lies in one unit or another, etc. The Committee hopes that an amicable decision can be made early on in the process but believes that the final decision should rest with the Associate Provost for Information Systems and Technology.

 Misleading domain names or domains that could easily be misconstrued as referring to some other organization or person should not be allowed within the uwaterloo.ca domain.
 The same escalation path as noted above in our first recommendation should be used to ensure that misleading domain names are taken down or renamed appropriately.

-The Committee recommends that where possible a directory structure beneath http://www.uwaterloo.ca should be used to organize the web content of various units within an organization.
-The Committee does concede that there is a use for domain names for sub-units within an organization.
-When these are used, and when possible, the domain name should do an immediate permanent redirect or similar method to the directory structure.
+After broad consultation with the Waterloo community, the Committee is not prepared to make a recommendation on this topic at this time.
+Further investigation into the Web Content Management System’s requirements and migration process are needed.

 With respect to the ‘www’ prefix, the Committee recognizes that there is a history of the use of ‘www’ in URLs.
 The prevailing practice is that when a domain name is registered for the purpose of a web site, a corresponding CNAME record with a `www’ prefix is also created.
 We believe that this practice will have to continue.
 However, where possible, the `www’ URL should redirect to the non-`www’ URL using a permanent redirect or similar method.

-In general, our recommendation is that all web sites should be hosted on internal uwaterloo.ca domain names.
+The Committee believes that the use of an external domain name leaves the University in a precarious and potentially liable situation.
+Domain names that are abandoned and not properly dismantled may be picked up by others, who may use them for embarrassing purposes or to masquerade as a Waterloo website for illegitimate purposes.
+It is important that the University manage and control any external domain names that represent the institution.
+Our general recommendation is that all web sites should be hosted on internal uwaterloo.ca domain names.
 However, we do recognize that there are currently exceptions to this general rule, and that future exceptions will be inevitable.
 To manage these exceptions, the Committee recommends various levels of requirement for external sites as outlined below.

 Official UW websites (i.e., those of the institution itself, a faculty, a department or school) should be hosted on a server in the uwaterloo.ca domain.
 In practice, if the site is displaying the UW crest/word-mark then it should be hosted on a uwaterloo.ca site.
-There are already exceptions in place, e.g., iqc.ca.
-We don’t expect to pull these back since they have a history and a following, but future external domains should be discouraged.
-Exceptions should require an approval process as prescribed below.
+Future external domains should be discouraged and all exceptions should require an approval process as prescribed below.

 Research groups should be encouraged to use a uwaterloo.ca host.
 For a variety of reasons (funding affiliations, joint projects, etc.), they may wish to use an external domain name.
-Just as we do not force them to use the UW CLF for their websites, we do not believe that we should force them to use an internal domain name.
-They should follow the prescribed approval process for the external domain name as outlined below.
+Just as we do not force them to use the UW Common Look and Feel for their websites, we do not believe that we should force them to use an internal domain name.
+They should, however, follow the prescribed approval process for the external domain name as outlined below.